 Who should try an intermittent fasting keto diet?

-If you have been following a keto diet for a couple of weeks and
+If you’ve been following a keto diet for a couple of weeks and

 you feel good and